 By Barb Harris & Sharon Kreher, teamworks communication management

 There’s always been an appropriate tension between what nonprofit agencies spend on their mission and what they spend on administration.
 And certainly, that’s a ratio one should consider in evaluating the effectiveness and efficiency of a charity.
 But, the tendency to adhere too rigidly to the “spend as little as you can on admin” often backfires.
 As any for-profit business understands, sometimes you have to invest dollars in order to generate more funds.
 That means expenditures in facilities, staff, capacity, advertising, and yes, public relations.
-While nonprofits don’t think in terms of “profits” per se, they do h ... ⇢ read more
+While nonprofits don’t think in terms of... ⇢ read more